Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 5 - showing the central torus and permeable margo of a bordered pit

-Above: diagrammatic representation of the tracheid cells in softwood.
+Diagrammatic representation of flow of fluid through the tracheid cells via bordered pits in softwood

 In sapwood: